Kim Kardashian Photographed Without Engagement Ring

 As E! points out, Kardashian will occasionally step out without her engagement ring.
 But this could be the sign of something more.
 After all, this wasn't a planned photograph and Kim wasn't doing so for aesthetic reasons.
 Still, we would have to see a lot more than someone ditching their giant rock to conclusively report trouble in paradise.

-Whatever the case, she certainly won't stop the rumour mill from churning.
+Whatever the case, she certainly won't stop the rumor mill from churning.

-Whatever the case, she certainly won't stop the rumour mill from churning.
+Whatever the case, she certainly won't stop the rumor mill from churning.

 Advertisement